satindersingh472/myride_api/readMe.md

 <br>

 ## /api/client_login
-This endpoint will login user and logout user
+This endpoint will login user and logout user <br>
 HTTP methods available : **POST,DELETE**   <br>

 ## `POST`
-post method will log in the client with valid email and password
+post method will log in the client with valid email and password <br>

 **Required Data** <br>
 ```